etalab-ia/knowledge-base/_sources/piaf/reader/report_cnil.md

 }
 ```

-The second method is using the librairy scikit-optimize which is using the Bayesian Optimisation to find the best set of
+The second method is using the library scikit-optimize which is using the Bayesian Optimisation to find the best set of
 parameters for the evaluation.

-Parameters for scikit optimize :
+Parameters for scikit optimize:
 ```python
 parameters = {
     "k_retriever": [1, 50],